Casio’s long-time foray into the keyboard business has been met with mixed reviews over the years.

 Those that are new to music may find it quite a fun instrument and it can assist new musicians to learn about musical performances and improve their skills.

-As a cheap, entry level keyboard for budding musicians who like creatively experimenting with their music it makes a good buy but anyone wanting more from their instrument should look elsewhere.
+The bottom line of this Casio CTK-2400 review is the following: it might be the best cheap entry level piano keyboard for budding musicians who like creatively experimenting with their music, but anyone wanting more from their instrument should look elsewhere.

 It is more of a novelty instrument that initially may give users a good musical experience but later flags in its ability to keep the user interested.